Cinnamon Benefits for Skin

 Among the various internal benefits which cinnamon offers, one of the most important is its role in maintaining healthy skin.

 The History Behind Cinnamon

 The spice has been prescribed for everything from coughs to arthritis, and it has been scientifically proven to help treat fungal infections or loss of appetite.
 How many spices can claim all that?
 It helps lower blood sugar in those suffering from diabetes, and can lower triglycerides and cholesterol, if taken in doses of 6 grams per day.
 And did we mention that it tastes good?

 The name derives from ancient Hebrew or Phoenician word, qinnamon and its ancient Greek equivalent, kinnamomon.
 The word first appeared in English in the 15th century, though the term cassia was used in the early Middle Ages in English, a derivative of the Hebrew, qtsiah, which comes from the verb meaning “to strip off bark,” which nicely describes how cinnamon is harvested.
 It begins as a flat strip ripped from the tree’s inner bark but, as it dries out, it curls into the cinnamon sticks we recognize for grating or stirring our hot cocoa.

-3 Impressive Reasons Why Cinnamon is Great for Your Skin
+3 Impressive Cinnamon Benefits for Skin

-Research Studies Support the Benefits of Cinnamon in Skin Care
+Research Studies Support Cinnamon Benefits for Skin

 Recent research suggests that cinnamon is an excellent antibacterial and antifungal agent, making it very effective in the treatment of infections.
 Due to its antifungal, antibacterial, antiviral and antiseptic properties, it is effective on treating external as well as internal infections.
 It helps in destroying germs in the gall bladder and the bacteria present in staph infections.
 The antibacterial effect of cinnamon is the most studied of its properties.